 What you need to know

 Reading books - Reading books are changed once a week following a guided reading session.
 Library books are also changed once a week.
 Children need their book bags and reading books in school everyday.

 Homework - A homework challenge sheet will be sent every half term.
 The children can can choose what homework they would like to do each week and then must hand in their work the following Wednesday.
 Homework books will then be checked and returned every Friday.

-PE - Our P.E. days are Tuesday and Wednesday, though would be useful if your child had their P.E. kit in school all week.
+PE - Our P.E. days are Tuesday and Thursday, though it would be useful if your child had their P.E. kit in school all week.